sharadcodes/sharadcodes.github.io/_posts/2020-04-04-so-what-is-neuron-?-.md

 date: '2020-04-04'
 ---

-Hey, welcome to the series of deep learning.
+Hey, welcome to the first post in the series of deep learning.

-This is the first post in the series if I'll get time because It's better to give quality content instead of quantity content.

 So let's begin :)

 ---